 The following uses and disclosures will require your authorization:

-- Other uses and disclosures not described in this Notice will be made only with your written authorization, such as media release and directory opt out forms.
+Other uses and disclosures not described in this Notice will be made only with your written authorization.

 You have the right to: